schibsted/spid-tech-docs/resources/articles/oauth/authorize.md

 :body

-The `/oauth/authorize` is used to start an authentication flow in SPiD.
+The `/oauth/authorize` is used to start an authentication flow in SchAcc.
-There currently is an authorize implementation in SPiD that redirects to the regular login flow.
+There currently is an authorize implementation in SchAcc that redirects to the regular login flow.
 This will be changed during the second half of 2017.
 More info will come.